andreafiori/slim-framework-multiple-applications/README.md

-# Slim Framework 3 Skeleton Application
+# Slim Framework 3

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+Based on the skeleton application, this project include the dependencies to let a developer work with Twig, databases, modules and a small MVC architecture.

 ## Install the Application

-Run this command from the directory in which you want to install your new Slim Framework application.
+Run this command from the directory in which you want to install the application.

-    php composer.phar create-project slim/slim-skeleton [my-app-name]

-Replace `[my-app-name]` with the desired directory name for your new application.
+    php install

 You'll want to:

 * Point your virtual host document root to your new application's `public/` directory.
 * Ensure `logs/` is web writeable.

-That's it!
-Now go build something cool.

 ## Resources
 - [Slim official website](http://www.slimframework.com/)